emprax/St8-ment/README.md

 <img src="docs/St8-ment-state.png" alt="st8-ment" width ="700" height="500" />

 **NOTE:** Be aware that an action-handler object does not always handle a single state transition as it more or less an equivalent to the effects from the Redux libraries.
 They contain the state-logic like the methods in the standard state-pattern.
 Therefore they can make a decision to transition into a specific state or, when a specific condition fails for example, they could determine to transition into a different states.
 They could even choose to not transition into another state at all when no conditions are met.
-The subject/context will then stay in its current state.
+The subject will then stay in its current state.
 But these choices lay in the hands of the developers that create and manage their specific action-handlers.*

 ### State-machine